 That's why, over the past 80 years, we've represented injuries from broken arms to quadriplegia.
 We care about the rights and entitlements of all road accident victims.

-Below are some of the most common motor vehicle accident injuries we see:
+Below are some of the most common car, motorbike, and public transport accident injuries we see:

-The term whiplash is used to describe an injury to the spine caused by the sudden, violent movement of the head or neck, as can occur in a motor vehicle accident.
+The term whiplash is used to describe an injury to the spine caused by the sudden, violent movement of the head or neck, as can occur in a car accident.

 The movement, often a forward/backward momentum, can occur when a vehicle is rear-ended, for example, and can cause the structures of the spine to become strained or damaged.
 This can cause additional symptoms such as: